 Although our nation’s capital is no stranger to snow (it averages 15.4 inches a year), D.C. tends to shut down for modest snow accumulations.
 One example: On January 21, 2016, light snow and ice—around an inch—paralyzed D.C. traffic.
 The dusting reportedly caused more than 1,000 fender-benders, transformed routine commutes home into seven-hour-long treks, and jammed D.C.’s major highways, including the I-495 Beltway, with a sea of stranded vehicles.
 Some say the city’s location at the crossroads of North and South is to blame (it makes snowfall forecasts, and likewise, snowfall planning less straightforward).
 Others say the shared jurisdiction over the city slows its road anti-icing decisions.
 Regardless, the outcome is the same: D.C. has been dubbed a weather wimp by its neighboring northern cities.

 What about where you live – are there weather wimps?
 Does everyday life shut down when the snow flies, no matter how little?
-Tell us in the comments below.
+Tell us in the comments on our Facebook page.

 2019 Farmers' Almanacs

 The 2019 Farmers' Almanac is here, ready to inform, delight, entertain, and help you plan for the year ahead, as well as supply you with all the clever life hacks you need!
 Contains 16 months of weather forecasts, trivia galore, and much more.
 Order your copy today—also available in digital formats for your Kindle, Nook, and smartphone!